mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

     from a collection of records
     to the user
     (e.g., showing the cast of actors from a movie).
-* Allow a user to create or update data that will be saved to a database.
 * Show data from specific time ranges like days, weeks, and months.